-First and foremost, trustees make the crucial decisions.
-They have oversite over the charity’s activities, funds and future—in other words, they’re in charge of the charity’s affairs.
+First and foremost, charity trustees make the crucial decisions.
+They have oversight of the charity’s activities, funds and future—in other words, they’re in charge of the charity’s affairs.

 Some of these responsibilities can include:

-- Making sure the charity is delivering on their goals
+- making sure the charity is delivering on its goals

 Because the trustee board is responsible for such a broad overview of the organisation, most boards look to bring in people with a range of different expertise and skills—from finance and marketing to legal and HR.

 It’s a great idea for trustees to do some strong research on the charity before they start.
 Many charities will offer relevant training to support their new trustees or allow them to sit in on a trustee meeting as an observer.

 Being a charity trustee means leading the organisation.
 It’s a vital and stimulating role, ensuring the charity is not only reaching its goals, but is forward-thinking and running as efficiently as possible.
 Trustees set the direction of the organisation and work closely with the CEO.
 They’re strategic, and they’re an absolutely necessary part of any charity.

 Becoming a trustee of a charity is both a rewarding way to help your community and a way to learn fantastic new skills.
 It’s an invigorating and dynamic role, which puts you at the very heart of a charity and its work, liaising with a team of like-minded people.

 It’s also great experience to add to your CV, whether you work in the charity sector or not.
 And if you’re already highly skilled, it’s a great way to use these skills to make a difference for a cause you’re passionate about.

 Creating a more diverse trustee board